Pre-planning Schema Migrations

 Edit a Plan

-One of the first questions that come to mind when comparing the declarative approach to the versioned approach is: How can I edit a migration plan?
-There are three ways to edit a migration plan:
+One of the first questions that come to mind when comparing the declarative approach to the versioned approach is: Can I edit a migration plan?

 -